arsalan9000/weather-data-pipeline/README.md

 *   **Python Best Practices:** Using virtual environments (`venv`), managing secrets (`.env`), and dependency management (`requirements.txt`).
 *   **System Design:** Building an idempotent pipeline that can be re-run without causing errors or duplicates.

-## Architecture

-*Note: You will create this diagram in the next step.*

 ## Database Schema